stardog-union/stardog-blog/content/posts/draft-2017-pathfinder.md

 The primary goal of Pathfinder is to have a concise syntax for path queries in SPARQL.
 There are many different kinds of path finding problems we want to address with this extension.
-We might want to find paths between a fixed pair of nodes or between all nodes (of course latter is practical only for graphs of certain size).
+We might want to find paths between a fixed pair of nodes or between all nodes.
 We might be looking for any path versus only shortest paths possibly based on a weight.
 And sometimes there might not be an explicit edge between two nodes but there might be a graph pattern corresponding to a relationship that links these nodes.
 It should be possible to find paths over these implied